4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

     - **Example - Byzantine Generals Problem**: The analogy involves generals trying to agree on a plan of attack or retreat.
 If 1/3 or more generals are traitors, reaching consensus becomes impossible.
 This demonstrates why Bitcoin’s consensus protocol must account for dishonest nodes.

 ### Consensus Without Identity: The Blockchain
-- **Why Identity Matters**: In systems with identifiable nodes, it would be easier to track malicious behavior.
-For example, if nodes had identities, it could be possible to designate specific roles (like the node with the lowest ID takes a step) and remove malicious actors.
+- **Why Identity Matters**: In systems with identifiable nodes, malicious behavior is easier to track.
+For example, nodes with identities can have designated roles (e.g., the node with the lowest ID takes an action), and malicious actors can be identified and removed from the system.
-- **Bitcoin’s Lack of Identity**: Bitcoin's pseudonymous system makes identity tracking impossible by design, making it vulnerable to Sybil attacks, where a malicious actor could generate many fake identities to manipulate the network.
+- **Bitcoin’s Lack of Identity**: Bitcoin's pseudonymous system intentionally makes identity tracking impossible, making the network vulnerable to Sybil attacks, where a malicious actor can generate many fake identities to manipulate the network.
-- **Implicit Consensus (Bitcoin's Approach to consensus)**:
+- **Implicit Consensus (Bitcoin's Approach to Consensus)**:
-    - **Random Node Selection**: In each round, Bitcoin selects a random node to propose the next block.
-If other nodes accept the block by building on it, consensus is implicitly achieved.
+    - **Random Node Selection**: Bitcoin randomly selects a node in each round to propose the next block.
+If the other nodes accept the block by building on top of it, consensus is implicitly achieved.
-    - **Block Containment**: Each block contains the hash of the previous block, making the chain grow sequentially and ensuring nodes signal their acceptance by building on top of the accepted block.
+    - **Block Containment**: Each block contains the hash of the previous block, ensuring that the chain grows sequentially, and the inclusion of a new block indicates acceptance of the previous block.
-- **Consensus Algorithim**
+- **Consensus Algorithm**:
-	- New transactions are broadcast to all nodes
+    - New transactions are broadcast to all nodes.
-	- Each node collects new transactions into a block
+    - Each node collects new transactions into a block.
-	- In each round a random node gets to broadcast its block
+    - In each round, a random node gets to broadcast its block.
-	- Other nodes accept the block only if all transactions in it are valid (unspent, valid signatures)
+    - Other nodes accept the block only if all transactions in it are valid (unspent, valid signatures).
-	- Nodes express their acceptance of the block by including its hash in the next block they create
+    - Nodes express their acceptance of the block by including its hash in the next block they create.
-- **Possible Attacks**
+- **Possible Attacks**:
-	-
+    - **Double Spend Attack**: A malicious node can attempt to spend the same coins twice.
+For instance, Alice could send a transaction to Bob and have it included in a block.
+However, if Alice is selected to propose the next block, she could create a new block that ignores the block containing her payment to Bob and instead includes a transaction where she spends the same coins elsewhere.
+If the network extends her fraudulent block, the payment to Bob becomes invalid and will never be confirmed.
+    - **Denial of Service (DoS)**: A malicious node can exclude transactions from specific addresses (e.g., Bob’s transactions).
+However, this attack is limited because an honest node in the next round could include Bob’s transactions in their proposed block, effectively bypassing the malicious actor's interference.
+- **Scenario: Malicious Transaction From Bob's Perspective**:
+    - Bob, the merchant, hears about Alice's payment transaction over the network before it is included in a block.
+If Bob is too eager and allows Alice to download the software immediately, without waiting for block confirmations (a **zero-confirmation transaction**), Alice could quickly broadcast a conflicting transaction (a double-spend), and an honest node might include the new transaction in the next block.
+    - A cautious merchant would wait for multiple block confirmations before releasing the software.
+If Alice successfully launches a double-spend attack, Bob will see that the block containing her payment has been orphaned, and he should abandon the transaction.
+    - If, however, the next few nodes continue to build on the block containing Alice's payment to Bob, it becomes more likely that this transaction will be part of the long-term consensus chain, giving Bob confidence that the payment is valid.

 ### Proof of Work (PoW)
 - **Incentives for Honest Behavior**: